pytorch/torchcodec/decoder_native_transforms.md

    `VideoDecoder`.
 It is a sequence of TorchVision Transforms.
 2. During VideoDecoder object creation, we walk the list, capturing two pieces of information:
-       a.
-The transform name that the C++ layer will understand.
+   1. The transform name that the C++ layer will understand.
 (We will have to decide if we want to just use the FFmpeg filter name here, the fully resolved Transform name, or introduce a new naming layer.)
-       b.
-The parameters in a format that the C++ layer will understand.
+   2. The parameters in a format that the C++ layer will understand.
 We obtain them by calling `make_params()` on the Transform object.
 3. We add an optional transforms parameter to `core.add_video_stream()`.
 This parameter will be a vector, but whether the vector contains strings, tensors, or some combination of them is TBD.